Non troppo presto (Bernstein): Background

-This is an untitled composition written by Bernstein to Mildred Spiegel Zucker, a music teacher which was a childhood friend of Bernstein.
+Non troppo presto is an untitled composition written by Bernstein to Mildred Spiegel Zucker, a music teacher which was a childhood friend of Bernstein.
 It was presumably written for his birthday, perhaps as a birthday present.
 The piece was completed on June 12, 1937, and the first known performance took place exactly one year later, on June 12, 1938, at the studio of Heinrich Gebhard, in Brookline, Massachusetts.

 Since Bernstein also wrote another composition for piano on the occasion of Mildred's birthday one year later which was entitled Music for the Dance No. 2, this has led publishers to believe that this composition could be the Music for the Dance No. 1.
 However, this has not been confirmed by Bernstein's correspondence with the dedicatee.

 After completion and possible subsequent revision, the manuscript was abandoned and rediscovered many years after the composer's death in the Leonard Bernstein Archive at the Library of Congress.
 Though it was initially edited in 1937, it was published in 2010 by Amberson Holdings, the Leonard Bernstein Music Publishing Company and Boosey & Hawkes.